-MYSTERY CATALOG: "This is an incredibly rich look at one of the most interesting living American artists"
+MYSTERY CATALOG: "an incredibly rich look at one of the most interesting living American artists, chock-full of hypnotic and colorful artifacts."

-BAIN'S FILM REVIEWS: "INCREDIBLY VEXING... my jaw literally dropped"
+BAIN'S FILM REVIEWS: "INCREDIBLY VEXING... my jaw literally dropped.
+How Dark My Love Love is an incredibly entertaining film.""

 DoomRocket: "a ruminative, raw-nerve valentine that bleeds onto the screen, showcasing the brutal and beautiful extremes of devotion"